About Contra Mundum, a study of the conditions of Christian culture.

 2) Dutch neocalvinism, or Kuyperianism, that sees all the social order, even culture, as composed of

 independent spheres each with its own norms and authority.
+It also has a different, and probably

 3) Late neocalvinism or the Reformational philosophy, that introduces a radical disjunction between